 Grebel's striking stained-glass windows were designed to symbolically reveal the story of the life and faith of Mennonites and their Anabaptist forebears.

-Window designer Nancy Lou Patterson, Professor Emeritus of Fine Arts at the University of Waterloo, is one of Canada's foremost scholars in folk art.
-She is a liturgical artist, architectural crafts-person, author and curator.
+They were designed by local artist, professor, writer, scholar, teacher, novelist, and poet Nancy-Lou Patterson, who passed away on October 15, 2018.
 Her paintings, drawings, calligraphy, stitchery and stained-glass window designs can be found in churches and public and private collections in Canada, England and the United States.
 As well, her mythopoeic drawings and illustrations have been exhibited widely and published in many books and journals.
-She has written on native, Mennonite and ethnic art, and about fantasy and mythopoetic art and literature.
+She wrote on native, Mennonite and ethnic art, and about fantasy and mythopoetic art and literature.
 Of all her stained-glass designs, Patterson said that those she designed for the Conrad Grebel University College chapel were the most challenging.

 All the symbols used in the Conrad Grebel Chapel windows are drawn from the natural world - fire, water, earth and growing things.
 The windows are divided into two parts.
 On the right hand of those observers entering the chapel and facing the chancel, is the group of windows representing the history of Mennonite faith and life in relationship to the world.
 The left hand windows represent the history of Mennonite faith and life in relationship to itself.
 Each group of windows reflects the other and both point the viewer toward the true focus of attention in the chapel - the chancel, with its pulpit-lectern and communion table.